Monith/my_memoir/README.md

 ### User Stories
-* [X] 1.
+* [] 1.
 "Start Writing" View Controller (initial View Controller)
-    * [X] No Text Yet to Start Writing - Sophia
-        * [X] As a new user, I see that I am going through "No Text Yet" and go straight to "Start Writing" - Sophia
-        * [X] As a new user, I can UI Pan Gesture Left and see that I don't have any previous text entry (cf. Dropbox W1: http://courses.codepath.com/courses/ios_for_designers/unit/1#!assignment) - Sophia
+    * [] As a user I want to immediately come in and begin taking notes
-        * [X] Automatically Select Text field and toggle keyboard when view loaded with textField.becomeFirstResponder() method - Sophia
+        * [X] Automatically Select Text field and toggle keyboard when view loaded - Sophia
-        * [ ] Optional:
-            * [ ] Reveal unlock icon + location and time button by following the toggle movement of keyboard (cf. W2 Assignment Carousel) - Sophia (ongoing)
-            * [ ] When start scrolling, dismiss keyboard
-            * [ ] toggle keyboard back when: stop scrolling?

-            * [X] UI Button for time and location - Sophia
-                * [X] Push or Modal segue to Settings page and location enable popup - Sophia
-                * [ ] Can dismiss the Settings page to go back

-    * [ ] Unlock icon:
-        * [ ] Before performing Segue, when tapping on it, message pop up shows up: "Are you sure you have finished writing?
-You won't be able to edit this text again, it will be read only" - Sophia (ongoing)
-        * [ ] Save text somewhere in a database?? as the latest text
+        * [X] If I swipe right, then the text is recorded and stored in an array - Monith
+		* [] This text is also stored using NSDefaults so that it is persistent through user sessions - Namrata
+		* [] Once I swipe right there are three indications that the text has been stored:
-        * [X] Push or Modal segue to next screen - Monith
+			* [X] The view controller and header change colors - Monith
+			* [] There is a small animation that pops up briefly notifying the user that the text has been stored
+			* [] Text animates off screen (flies off right)

 * [ ] 2.
-Animation from "Start Writing" to "Read Only" View Controller
-    * [ ] transition animation with lock icon full screen, then go to read only text
-    * [X] UIScrollView with no icon - Sophia
-    * [ ] The notesText saved/stored in local app array/single user mode(not on network/multiple user) using NSdefaults and passed to Read VC from HomeVC- Namrata (ongoing)

-* [ ] 3.
-"Read Only" VC
-    * [ ] Has a container view to coordinate all the previous text written or the "not yet text" screen if first user
-    * [ ] Horizontal scroll left to see previous written texts from the most recent to the last recent

-* [ ] 4.
 Animation from any "Read Only" VC to the corresponding "Today" VC
     * [X] UI Pan Gesture down reveals "Today" VC - Namrata
+	* [X] UI Swipe Gesture down reveals "Today" VC - Monith
     * [ ] The Read only text saved/stored in local app array/single user mode(not on network/multiple user) using NSdefaults - Namrata (ongoing)
     * [ ] The Read only text shrink into the Today small bubble view within the timeline - Namrata (ongoing)
     * [X] The number in the big bubbles updates based on the actual number of words written - Namrata
     * [X] The number in the big bubbles updates based on the actual number of times a text has been written during the same day - Namrata

 * [ ] 5.
 "Today" View Controller
+    * [X] Table view embedded in controller that allows us to see the text written - Monith
+	* [X] Text also has time written attached to it - Monith
+	* [X] Color scheme is consistent with previous notes view controller - Monith
-    * [ ] Vertical UIScrollView to bottom to see the different texts written per day in the timeline
+    * [ ] Clicking on a cell gives a view of the full text written on that day
-    * [ ] Horizontal UIScrollView to left to see the text from the day before, and the day before..., one day = one screen
-    * [ ] Horizontal UIScrollView to right go to a new "Start Writing" View Controller
+	* [ ] Swiping right pulls in the "This Week" View Controller
-    * [X ] Add TableViewController and cell and text label for NotesText list/array - Namrata
+    * [X] Add TableViewController and cell and text label for NotesText list/array - Namrata
     * [X] Compute and store the number in the big bubbles (nb of words, nb of times) - Namrata
     * [ ] Get stored notesText from ReadVC and HomeVC using NSdefaults - Namrata (ongoing)

 * [ ] 6.
 Animation from "Today" VC to "This Week" VC
-	* [ ] UI Pan Gesture down goes to "This Week" VC
+	* [ ] UI Pan Gesture right goes to "This Week" VC
+	* [ ] UI Swipe Gesture right goes to "This Week" VC - Monith
 	* [ ] The big bubbles from Today shrink into smaller bubbles on the Week timeline table

 * [ ] 7.
 "This Week" View Controller